Dark Horse Comics: 2006–2021

 In 2006, Dark Horse was the third largest comics publisher.
 Per Diamond Comic Distributors, "Marvel had 36.9 percent of the market", DC "had 32.9 percent" and Dark Horse had "5.6 percent".

-In 2007, Dark Horse donated copies of all of its published works to the Portland State University Library, which maintains both a browsing collection of book titles, in addition to a research collection which also includes every "print, poster, statue, figure, and all other products."
-As of July 15, 2016, the library has cataloged over 10,000 titles as "the official archive of Dark Horse publications".
+In 2007, Dark Horse began donating copies of all of its published works to the Portland State University Library.
+As of July 15, 2016, the library has cataloged over 10,000 titles as "the official repository of Dark Horse publications".

 In 2011, Dark Horse Presents relaunched including the return of Paul Chadwick's Concrete and Steve Niles' Criminal Macabre, as well as new talent including Sanford Greene, Carla Speed McNeil, Nate Crosby and others.
 Starting in 2013, Dark Horse began to reprint EC Archives, picking up the project of reprinting classic EC Comics from the 1950s where Gladstone left off, using the same size and format as Gladstone, with all stories reprinted in order and in full color.
+In 2015, Dave Marshall was promoted to Editor-in-Chief and Scott Allie became Executive Senior Editor.

 In early 2017, Dark Horse Comic entered partnership with Crypton Future Media to publish official English-language Hatsune Miku-related manga.
 In late summer of 2018, a set of comic books for Mysticons were released.
 In 2018, Vanguard Visionary Associates, a Chinese media production company, became a partner of Dark Horse's subsidiary Dark Horse Entertainment along with a "major investment stake" in the subsidiary.
 Both Forbes and Publishers Weekly reported that "the investment stake is rumored to be about $20 million and will give Vanguard a majority interest in Dark House".